 Preparing the Entire Dental Team to Manage Medical Emergencies in the Dental Office

-Dentists, Hygienists, Assistants, Front Desk.
-Basically the whole dental Team can benefit from attending this lecture
+Dentists, Dental Hygienists, Assistants, Front Desk.
+Basically the whole dental team can benefit from attending this lecture

 Medical emergencies are defined as any condition that if left untreated may lead to patient morbidity or mortality.
 However, if your definition of an emergency is any condition of a patient that raises your blood pressure or pulse rate – then you need to take this course.